swbuehler/stevenwatsonbuehler.github.io/moving.md

 Following is the starting list of stuff I'm parting with.
 To purchase, send a payment through <https://paypal.me/stevenwatsonb>, and in the note on the second page after entering an amount, include what you're interested in.

+_(Note: I will remove stuff from the below list as it sells, so hopefully you'll avoid sending me money for something I've already sent out)_

 ## BluRay/DVD Combos (Disney, $15 each):

 - _Beauty and the Beast_ Diamond Edition